With Customers 8 Decent Work and Economic Growth 9 Industry, Innovation and Infrastructure 11 Sustainable Cities and Communities

 Creating New Value

-The DIC Group’s redefined vision statement, introduced in its new long-term management plan, expresses the Company’s goals of delivering greater value through broader innovation, improving the human condition and promoting stability for a brighter future.
+The DIC Group’s redefined vision statement, expresses its goals of improving the human condition to realize sustainable prosperity.
 Seeing its mission as being to achieve sustainable growth for itself and society, the Group is pursuing various initiatives aimed at helping realize carbon neutrality, in line with its basic policy of providing greater social benefits that enhance shareholder value and build long-term corporate value.

-Seeking to fulfill its mission, the DIC Group set a target in its DIC Vision 2030 long-term management plan of increasing sales of sustainable products to 60% of its net sales by expanding businesses in growth markets and creating new businesses to promote portfolio transformation.
-Through the initiatives set forth in the plan, the Group pledges to contribute to the creation of a society that is increasing green. digital and quality of life (QOL)-oriented.
+Seeking to fulfill its mission, the DIC Group set a target in its DIC Vision 2030 long-term management plan of increasing sustainable products to 60% of its net sales by expanding businesses in growth markets and creating new businesses to promote portfolio transformation.
+Through the initiatives set forth in the plan, the Group pledges to contribute to the realization of a society that is more green, digital and QOL-oriented.

 Portfolio Transformation

 The COVID-19 pandemic has created a new normal that is expected to significantly accelerate the transition to a digital society and fundamentally altered consumer behavior.
 Recent years have also heightened corporate awareness of the importance of achieving carbon neutrality by 2050.
-Amid these paradigm shifts, the DIC Group has identified five priority business areas at the intersection of ESH-related issues and its own competitive strengths: Sustainable energy, healthcare, smart living, color science and sustainable packaging.
+Amid these paradigm shifts, the DIC Group has identified five priority business areas at the intersection of ESH-related issues and social changes and its core competencies: Sustainable energy, healthcare, smart living, color science and sustainable packaging.

 The New Business Development Headquarters is charged with commercializing products in next-generation and growth businesses, while the R&D Management Unit is in charge of establishing inorganic materials design and biomaterial design technologies as new basic technologies essential to the creation of new businesses.
 A seamless framework for cooperation between the two will further drive portfolio transformation by facilitating the swift establishment of new businesses.

 Next-generation and growth businesses are highly competitive and evolve rapidly.
-In addition to strengthening internal cooperation to promote the commercialization of new products in such areas, the Group will make active use of external resources by promoting open innovation by, among others, leveraging corporate venture capital (CVC) and connections in other industries, investing in start-ups, collaborating with academic institutions and working with other companies
+In addition to strengthening internal cooperation to promote the commercialization of new products in such areas, the Group will make active use of external resources by promoting open innovation by, among others, leveraging corporate venture capital (CVC) and connections in other industries, investing in startups, and collaborating with academic institutions and other companies.

 Recycling Process for Waste Flexible Packaging Film